billkarsh/SpikeGLX/Markdown/UserManual.md

 * Set `Chans/muxer` to 16 or 32 according to your Whisper data sheet.

-#### Case B: Whisper with Second Device
+#### Case D: Whisper with Second Device

-Follow instructions for Whisper in Case A. In addition:
+Follow instructions for Whisper in Case C. In addition:

 1. In the device2 box, select a PFI terminal for the clock.
 2. Connect the "Sample Clock" output BNC from the Whisper to the selected